How selling gold by post across Scotland works

 Common questions

 GoldPaid covers every town and address in Scotland by post on identical terms.
-The 9 town pages on this hub are simply the most-requested areas; wherever you are in Scotland, the service and the cover are the same.
+The 9 town pages on this hub are a sample of the region; wherever you are in Scotland, the service and the cover are the same.

 How long does postage take from Scotland?